 On a Energic motoculteur B1, very rare.

-2 feeds into top of the chamber operating the slide for air volume and quantity of fuel for the correct mixture.
+2 feeds into the top of the chamber operating the slide for air volume and quantity of fuel for the correct mixture.

-When the new S bloc engines became available in late 1934, the carburetor changed to the new AMAC T6 type 6/002 for both the C7 and D9 moteurs.
+When the new S bloc engines became available in late 1934, the carburettor changed to the new AMAC T6 type 6/002 for both the C7 and D9 moteurs.
 They both used the same float weight, nosal diameters, and internal components.

 Here are some photos of the component parts within these carbs and some specification.

 It is sometimes necessary to use the spare lug to drill a new hole to fit a new “tickler” system to be installed.
 Often this is because the old hole supporting the spring of the ticker have broken or enlarged past the diameter of the ticker.
-Weld up or fill with metal hardener paste the old hole, then re drill with appropriated sized bits.
+Weld up or fill with metal hardener paste the old hole, then re-drill with appropriated sized bits.
 It is often better to drill using the unused lug as it will have more strength as in the case below.